pedronachtigall/Repeat-annotation-pipeline/README.md

  - ```Cadam_chr.fa.Kimura.distance``` is the CpG-adjusted Kimura distance file.

 #### Multi-round annotation
-OR, you can do the annotation "seriated", which you use one file at a time considering the masked genome of the previous run:
+OR, you can do the annotation in multiple rounds, which you use one file at a time considering the masked genome of the previous run:
 ```
 mkdir RL_FINAL && cd RL_FINAL